The following Standard reflects employers' requirements for the skills, knowledge and behaviours required to be competent in the job role.

 Role Requirements (Knowledge and Skills)

-There are different organisational (military) requirements which need a range of options depending upon the employer context.
+There are different requirements which need a range of options depending upon the employer context.

-- Complying with statutory, quality and organisational requirements for aviation safety and occupational health and safety while carrying out aircraft maintenance activities
+- Understanding and complying with statutory, quality and organisational requirements for aviation including safety, documentation, occupational health and safety and policy while carrying out aircraft maintenance techniques

 - Human Factors in aviation - developing an understanding of attitudes and behaviours to ensure aviation safety

-Options are available through the Apprenticeship depending on the context of the employer's business, whether in civil or military aviation, rotary or fixed wing aircraft, in workshop, line or base maintenance.
-All routes have core knowledge requirements but practical skills options are likely to differ but are of comparable weighting.
-Full details of the requirements including core and options, minimum requirements and rules of combination are contained in the Employer Occupational Brief (EOB) within the Assessment Strategy.
+Options are available through the Apprenticeship depending on the context of the employer's business in military aviation, rotary or fixed wing aircraft.
+All routes have core knowledge requirements but practical skills options are likely to differ but are of equal weighting.
+Minimum requirements and rules of combination are contained in the Employer Occupational Brief (EOB) within the Assessment Strategy.

 Employer Selected Options: